 7. Stash the cookies in the freezer for later!

-8. When I go to bake the frozen cookies I usually only thaw the cookies while the oven is preheating.
-I just let them bake about 2 minutes longer than the original recipe states.
+8. When I go to bake the frozen cookies I thaw the cookies for about 15 minutes prior to setting the oven to preheat.
+Then, bake like normal!

-Now that you know what to do with all that cookie dough, it’s time to get baking!
+Now that you know what to do with all that cookie dough, it’s time to get to it!
 Here are some of our family favorite cookie recipes to keep stashed in the freezer for any time that a sweet tooth strikes.